ramified/personal_handwritten_collection/README.md

 September 11th, 2022: Had one week of tourism in Paris and one week in Antwerp.
 Had no time to think out new examples, but you can definitely get lots of (highly non-trivial) examples in [the videos](https://www.youtube.com/channel/UCMfdlw1N9Ug_FYm6r0g6xPA) of the conference: Noncommutative Shapes.
 I also learned the [Alexander's theorem](https://en.wikipedia.org/wiki/Alexander%27s_theorem) from my schoolmate, which can help us to parametrize knots and links.
 (For example, up to ambient isotopy there are only countable many knots in $S^3$, one can compute the Alexander–Conway polynomial systematically, and we can let the computer know the knot we want.)

 October 9th-16th, 2022: No time to update.
 TOEFL exam is coming!

+See [Algebraic K-theory and Trace Methods](https://www.youtube.com/watch?v=URXm2zIBLyU) if you want to understand some histories and introductions to algebraic K-theory.